MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/ftp-bye.md

 > Applies to: Windows Server (Semi-Annual Channel), Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 Ends the ftp session on the remote computer, and then exits.

-You can also use the [quit command](ftp-quit.md) to perform the same tasks.
+> [!NOTE]
+> This command is the same as the [ftp quit command](ftp-quit.md).

 ## Syntax